grantok/Excel-C2/README.md

 #### Upload File

 The "upload" command will upload a file from the target machine to OneDrive.
-The syntax is
+The syntax is:

  ```none
 upload;<remote path>